 Balancing Bandwidth Needs

 Companies are seeing the benefits of cloud-based business solutions, and they're moving more and more services to the cloud.
 This increased traffic can certainly affect QoS.
 Digging deeper, this issue is further compounded by the fact that most business networks don't have the means to recognize, let alone prioritize, the many types of traffic they carry.
-In other words, there's a difference between video conference traffic and Netflix traffic, but your network reacts to them the exact same way.
+In other words, there's a difference between videoconference traffic and Netflix traffic, but your network reacts to them the same way.

-Optimizing Performance with SD-WAN Technology
+Optimizing Performance With SD-WAN Technology

 A company doesn't need multiple connections or a complex network environment to enjoy the benefits of SmartWAN.
 For some companies, quite the opposite is true: Its ability to optimize and route traffic can allow organizations to move to smaller, less expensive broadband packages, realizing increased cost savings with every branch or satellite they deploy SD-WAN to.